mhano/RegenerativeDistributedCache/README.md

 recently generated, an external global lock is used to ensure only a single node actually calls the generation callback.
-All nodes are informed when there is a new value in the cache (causing removal of old value from app memory / allowing lazy fetch of updated value from network [redis] cache store).
-Nodes which compete for but don't win the global lock and are waiting on an updated value, await a notification message from lock the winning node and then return the value from the network cache (which also populates the local memory cache for faster future retrievals).
+All nodes are informed when there is a new value in the cache (causing removal of old value from app memory / allowing lazy fetch of updated value from network [Redis] cache store).
+Nodes which compete for but don't win the global lock and are waiting on an updated value, await a notification message from the lock winning node and then return the value from the network cache (which also populates the local memory cache for faster future retrievals).